Lionel Cantú: Research

-Much of Dr. Lionel Cantú's literary work focuses on queer issues, migrant issues, race and ethnicity, and U. S. Latinos.
+Much of Dr. Lionel Cantú's literary work focused on queer issues, migrant issues, race and ethnicity, and U. S. Latinos.
 His high regard among sociologists, however, is a result of his extensive research on how and when issues of sexuality and migration intersect.
 Cantú's dissertation, Border Crossings: Mexican Men and the Sexuality of Migration, is an example of how he explored the relatively new area of research, which concerns Mexican men who have sex with men and how their sexual identity alters in multiple cultural settings.
 His book of a similar title, The Sexuality of Migration: Border Crossings and Mexican Immigrant Men, was published posthumously in 2009 by New York University Press, and was compiled and edited by Nancy A. Naples and Salvador Vidal-Ortiz.
 Cantu et al. take up the issue of the relationship of homosexuals to immigration policies and nationalist discourse in his essay, “Well Founded Fear, Political Asylum and the Boundaries of Sexual Identity in the US-Mexico Borderlands.”
-In particular, Cantu discusses the complex performance of sexuality, gender and race expected from gay asylum seekers, thus reinforcing the conventional notions of gender and sexuality in a transnational crossroad that facilitates movement of commodities, cultures and people.
-He discusses how the US asylum system and nationalist discourse problematize the transnational intersections of race, gender and sexuality because,“The asylum system was generating new, essentializing constructions of sexuality that functioned within strictly nationalist logics, thereby re-inscribing borders that globalization had blurred” (301).
+In particular, Cantu discussed the complex performance of sexuality, gender and race expected from gay asylum seekers, thus reinforcing the conventional notions of gender and sexuality in a transnational crossroad that facilitates movement of commodities, cultures and people.
+He discussed how the US asylum system and nationalist discourse problematize the transnational intersections of race, gender and sexuality because,“The asylum system was generating new, essentializing constructions of sexuality that functioned within strictly nationalist logics, thereby re-inscribing borders that globalization had blurred” (301).

 "De Ambiente: Queer Tourism and Shifting Boundaries of Mexican Male Sexualities"

 In the article “De Ambiente: Queer Tourism and Shifting Boundaries of Mexican Male Sexualities,” published in 2002, Cantú uses oral histories from individuals involved in the queer travel industry to discusses the themes of otherness, boundaries, and political economies in relation to sexual identities among Mexican men.
 He utilizes the example of a new national project based on Gay and Lesbian tourism in Mexico to argue that, modernization, industrialization, and urbanization have created queer spaces of legitimacy and a commodified gay presence.
-While providing an overview of the economic ties between the U.S and Mexico, which he argues to be largely influenced by NAFTA and the actions of the PRI political party, Cantú discusses other major themes such as western queer imaginaries, sexual norms, and neocolonialism.
+While providing an overview of the economic ties between the U.S. and Mexico, which he argues to be largely influenced by NAFTA and the actions of the PRI political party, Cantú discusses other major themes such as western queer imaginaries, sexual norms, and neocolonialism.
 The article later goes on to analyze the relationship Queer Tourism has with economic links of power.
 Through his discussion of Queer tourism, Cantú interrogates gender norms using ethnographic methodologies.
 Cantu Jr.’s ethnographic evidence examines sexual colonization and transmigration between Mexico and the U.S. The article focuses on researching the dynamic status of Queer attitudes and identities reflected by national projects of modernity in Mexico.
 Cantu uses different reflections on perceived sexual imaginaries occupying Mexico, creating an analysis of shifting transnational attitudes.